E-mail Luis: email@example.com

 Araceli came to LP in 2009 with her mother, who was filing for her residence card.
 In July of 2010, she began working as LP’s receptionist.
 In October 2012, she became an immigration caseworker, and in January 2015 earned accreditation from the Board of Immigration Appeals.

 Araceli graduated from World Language High School in 2010 and worked through Youth Ready Chicago and Fiesta del Sol prior to coming to her work at Latinos Progresando.

 E-mail Andi: firstname.lastname@example.org

 Andi participated in a youth program that led her to LP in 2010, after which she worked as a legal services intern.
-In 2011, she was hired as full-time Receptionist, and in her current capacity, served as the first point of contact for LP’s clients and provided administrative support to the Legal Services team.
+In 2011, she was hired as full-time Receptionist, where she served as the first point of contact for LP’s clients.

-Beginning in 2015, Andi was promoted to become an immigration caseworker to assist other accredited representatives with the overflow of cases due to the influx of DACA clients.
-Before joining LP, Andi worked as a part Pilsen’s Fiesta del Sol team.
+Beginning in 2015, Andi was promoted to become an immigration caseworker to provide administrative support for accredited representatives while she trains to apply for her own accreditation.
+Prior to her work at LP, Andi was part of Pilsen’s Fiesta del Sol team.

 E-mail Silvia: email@example.com